andavael/VaelAnthoninaCS2101_OOPactivities/README.md

 🔍 **Laboratory Activity 2**
 > Covers Java flow control, arrays, and functions, with exercises on calculating array mean and generating a multiplication table.

+🔍 **Laboratory Activity 03**
+> Focuses on Encapsulation, Inheritance, and Polymorphism, using the `Artist` class as a base class for subclasses like `Singer`, `Painter`, and `Dancer`.

+🔍 **Laboratory Activity 04**
+> Covers the concept Abstraction using shapes, including working with abstract classes and collections.
 ---
 <br>